 This year, I did my first ever Project 365.
 I've still got six weeks to go, but I can honestly say it's been one of the most rewarding photography projects I've done.
 I do believe it has helped improve my photography, just by giving me the opportunity to practice every day, but it has also been a wonderfully personal project, since it's almost become like keeping a journal.

 A Project 365 is a very simple idea - you take a photo each day for 365 days.
-However, there are a couple of things I think you should consider before you get started, which will help make sure that you Project 365 is a successful one!
+However, there are a couple of things you should consider before you get started, just to help make sure that your Project 365 is a successful one!

 Here are some tips about how to get started.